Kenny Golladay Player Prop Bets for NFL Week 18 - New York vs. Washington - NewsBreak

 Discover player props odds, plays, and insights for Kenny Golladay in his Week 18 contest with the New York Giants against the Washington Football Team.

-Bookmakers have posted plenty of player prop bet markets for Sunday's NFL action, including for Kenny Golladay, who takes to the field at 1:00 PM ET broadcast on FOX.
-NFC East foes square off in Week 18 when Golladay and the New York Giants (4-12) meet the Washington Football Team (6-10) at MetLife Stadium.
+Before placing any bets on Kenny Golladay's player prop betting options for Sunday's game, which starts at 1:00 PM ET on FOX, here are some key stats and trends to know.
+NFC East rivals meet in Week 18 when Golladay's New York Giants (4-12) hit the field against the Washington Football Team (6-10) at MetLife Stadium in East Rutherford, New Jersey.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter .